 VisualizationPie charts, line charts, word clouds, social network analysis graphs, and geographic information system tools present the results of textual analysis in graphic form, enabling researchers to more intuitively survey phenomena concealed within the data.

-Main Functions of the Digital Humanities Research Platform:
+Main Functions of the Digital Analysis System for Humanities:

 1. Upload texts and authority files, or import data from other systems (Scripta Sinica Database, CText, Kanripo, CBETA, 中醫笈成)

 2. Add open data from other platform users, or share your own data

 4. Flexible, customizable search (Boolean, multiple-term proximity search, etc.)

 5. Text similarity comparison

 8. Data visualization (histograms, network graphs, etc.)